Help Center

 Commonly Used Tracked Element Types

-1. Full-page Text
+1. Full Page Text

 - Description: Tracks all visible text on the entire webpage.